learn-co-students/oo-basics-v-000/README.md

      # ./spec/01_book_spec.rb:23:in `block (3 levels) in <top (required)>'
 ```

-Hey, look!
 We know how to fix this!
-It looks like our model (class) needs a setter
-(and probably a getter) for `page_count`.
+It looks like our model (another popular way of referring to a class) needs a setter (and probably a getter) for `page_count`.
 Let's add both of those now:

 ```ruby
 # book.rb